-We certainly want you to get free and enjoy the water but wearing Textured hair comes with a downside.
+We certainly want you to get free and enjoy the water.
+But wearing textured hair, especially Kinky Curly Hair comes with a downside.
 Please note that Textured Hair Extensions is real hair so you must take the same precautions taken for your natural hair.

-Saltwater or chlorine will not damage the hair but you must make sure to braid up your hair prior to swimming and completely clarify the hair with a good clarifying shampoo and warm water right afterward.
+Saltwater or chlorine will not damage the hair but you must make sure to braid up your hair prior to swimming.
+Also, completely clarify the hair with a good clarifying shampoo and warm water right afterward.

 The best way will be to not swim with the hair in the loose state, we will recommend braiding it or twisting it prior to swimming.